-Almost all incidents that did occur on amusement rides and devices can be linked to operator error, passenger error, or a combination of both.
-We continue our efforts to educate those operating outside of the safety system on the importance of obtaining necessary licences and permits so that we can work together to prevent incidents.
+Almost all incidents that occurred on amusement rides and devices can be linked to patron actions, operational factors, or a combination of both.
+Technical Safety BC’s oversight program evaluates reported incidents to inform our knowledge of risk in order to prevent injuries and enhance safety in Amusement Ride operations in BC.
+As well, we continue our efforts to educate those operating outside of the safety system on the importance of obtaining necessary licences and permits so that we can work together to prevent incidents.

-Technical Safety BC safety officers completed 107 assessments in 2020 which represents a decrease of 75% compared to 2019.
-There were 56 in-person inspections and 51 remote inspections.
+Technical Safety BC safety officers completed a total of 231 assessments in 2021 which represents an increase of 14% compared to 2020.
+Of the 231 assessments, 225 were in-person inspections and six were remote inspections.

-This decrease in the total number of inspections is related to the large number of rides that were not in operation in 2020 due to the COVID-19 pandemic.
-Those rides or devices that did operate opened later in the season than normal.
-Ziplines and waterslide parks made up the majority of amusement rides or devices that were able to open in 2020.
+This increase in the total number of inspections is related to the re-opening of large number of rides that were not in operation in 2020 due to the COVID-19 pandemic.

 |Pass||The safety officer has assessed that the regulated work and/or regulated product was found to comply with the Safety Standards Act, regulations and/or applicable technical code(s).|